crokobit/hugo_blog/content/PL_note.md

 value:

 e1 has value "c1 ev"
+c1 as tag

-# pattern matching case with data type binding (customized one of type)
+# pattern matching case with data type binding (customized one of type) (constructor pattern)

 syntax: